IanWold/Dovetail/README.md

 ### 🎯 Who Dovetail Is For

-Dovetail is designed particularly for composition and aggregation workflows: fanning out to several independent services or data sources and merging the results into one response.
-BFF-style endpoints, product-detail-page assembly, dashboard and summary views, GraphQL-style resolvers implemented over REST.
-Dovetail is best used for managing complexity in this domain.
+Dovetail is designed for managing complexity in composition and aggregation workflows: fanning out to several independent services or data sources and merging the results into one response.
+Specific use cases include BFF-style endpoints, dashboard and summary views, or GraphQL-style resolvers implemented over REST.

 In addition, Dovetail works quite well for: